 The History of The Fahey Banking Company

 The Fahey Bank was founded in 1865, the year the Civil War ended, by Timothy Fahey.
-Originally known as The Bank of Ireland, the bank was located in the rear of Tim Fahey's general store at 127 North Main Street.
+Originally known as The Bank of Ireland, the bank was located in the rear of Timothy Fahey's general store at 127 North Main Street in Marion, Ohio.
 The bank's main office continues to be at the same location.

-In the early years of the bank, farmers generally paid for purchases by giving notes payable at harvest time to the merchants.
-Tim Fahey purchased these notes from the merchants.
+In the early years of the bank, farmers generally paid for purchases by giving notes from the merchants.
 When the farmers came in at harvest time to pay off their notes, they often left their extra funds on deposit, and the bank grew rapidly.

-Timothy Fahey's descendents continue to operate the bank today.
-The Bank's current Executive Chairman, Carl F. Hughes, is his great-great grandson.
+The bank continues to be operated by the descendants of Timothy Fahey.
+The current Chief Executive Officer, Carl F. Hughes, and President, Martin J. Hughes, III are his great-great grandsons.
+Fahey Bank is Marion, Ohio's oldest family business.
 Carl F. Hughes was honored as one of America's top 100 corporate leaders in 1997 by Irish American magazine.